moretrim/shatter/README.markdown

 Usage
 -----

-Once a game has been started you can verify that <cite>Shatter</cite> has been loaded correctly by looking at the decision screen.
+Once a game has been started you can verify that *Shatter* has been loaded correctly by looking at the decision screen.
 It should include the following decision somewhere:

 ![decision](media/decision.jpg)